altMITgcm/MITgcm/doc/getting_started/getting_started.rst

 If you write an optfile for an unrepresented machine or compiler, you are strongly encouraged to submit the optfile to the MITgcm project for inclusion.
-Please send the file to MITgcm-support@mitgcm.org. (**how about posting to maintainers somewhere on github instead?**)
+Please submit the file through the `GitHub issue tracker <https://github.com/altMITgcm/MITgcm/issues>`_ or email the MITgcm-support@mitgcm.org list.

 .. _genmake_commandline: